pyrddlgym-project/pyRDDLGym/docs/start.rst

 The ``agent.evaluate()`` call returns a dictionary of summary statistics about the total rewards collected across episodes, such as mean, median, and standard deviation.

-Fixing the Random Seed
+Setting the Random Seed
 ------

-In order to get reproducible results when running an experiment, it is necessary to fix the random seed.
+In order to get reproducible results when running an experiment, it is necessary to set the random seed.
 This can be passed to ``env.reset()`` once at the start of the experiment:

 .. code-block:: python